 - 1 tbsp fresh parsley or dill, freshly chopped (opt. but an amazing addition, both work well but I love it with dill).
 If you don’t have fresh herbs to hand, add ½ tsp dried parsley and ½ tsp dried thyme

 Crumble the pressed tofu into a bowl.
 In a separate bowl, mix the spices; turmeric, cumin, paprika and salt with 1 tbsp water to dissolve them.
 Whilst not completely necessary, this process ensures the strong flavours are evenly spread though out the dish.
 Add the spice mix to the tofu and combine.

-The list of delicious accompaniments to this dish is long (infinite), but we generally serve on wholemeal toast with fried mushrooms, grilled tomatoes, sliced avocado, maybe some salsa or hot sauce and, of course, it wouldn’t be the same without the ever-present dollop of home-made hummus.
+The list of delicious accompaniments to this dish is extensive, but we generally serve it on wholemeal toast with fried mushrooms, grilled tomatoes, sliced avocado, maybe some salsa or hot sauce and even, if we’re feeling racy, a dollop of home-made hummus.

-Note: If you’re wondering how to make your own hummus, buy any book by Dreena Burton as she’s the champion of all hummus-making champions, and one of her books even devotes a whole chapter to the wondrous chickpea dip.
+Note: If you’re wondering how to make your own hummus, buy any cookery book by awesome, family-friendly cook, Dreena Burton as she’s the champion of all hummus-making champions, and one of her books even devotes a whole chapter to this wondrous chickpea dip.